0x416c6578/p8-firmware/README.md

 ## TODO:
 - [x] Implement hyphenated text wrapping
 - [x] Improve character printing by creating, populating and eventually displaying a single buffer for an entire character, rather than writing many small rects as pixels
+- [ ] Implement stripped down version of <Wire.h> for increased power efficiency (use EasyDMA directly instead of a wrapper)
 #### In the future
 - [x] Get RTC working
+- [x] Get touch display working
 - [ ] Get accelerometer working
 - [ ] Get heart rate sensor working
 - [ ] Implement main screen, and a framework for adding new screens